kylpo/notes/App-State.md

 Relay to manage __DATA__.
 Redux to manage __App state__.

+When user is entering form data, it is app/local state.
+As soon as submit, that state is cleared and replaced by Data.

 # Scene vs Stage
 Scene is an individual page. a sequence of continuous action in a play